sebranchett/MoS2-QE-Yambo-pnas/README.md

 - 00_geom.sh - demonstrates how to optimise the geometry of the system using Quantum Espresso.
 This script requires:
   - geom.in - input file for the geometry optimisation calculation
   - pseudopotentials
+- qe_bands.sh - a script to calculate the DFT band structure using Quantum Espresso.
+This script requires:
+  - output from scf calculation
 - gw_convergence_eg.sh - a script that shows how a GW calculation can be run with different parameter values